Index fund: Tracking error

-Asset manager capitalism
+Concentration of assets among top asset managers

 Benjamin Braun suggests that, since American stock ownership is concentrated on few big asset managers which are very diversified and do not have a direct interest in the performance of the companies, this emerging "asset manager capitalism" is distinct from the earlier shareholder primacy.

 The asset managers usually vote with company managers.

-Also, as funds invest in most companies in the sector, they would benefit from monopolistic prices.
+As funds invest in most companies in the sector, they benefit from monopolistic prices.
 In an extreme case, there could be economy-wide monopolies where asset managers have "bought the economy".
 In a regime of common ownership, while asset ownership is diversified, it is a small part of the population who invest in funds and a top 1% of the wealth distribution owning 50% of corporate equity and mutual funds.

 Wage stagnation would be an expected externality.

 Asset managers have an incentive to increase the assets value and influence monetary policy.

-Diversification

-Diversification refers to the number of different securities in a fund.
-A fund with more securities is said to be better diversified than a fund with smaller number of securities.
-Owning many securities reduces volatility by decreasing the impact of large price swings above or below the average return in a single security.
-A Wilshire 5000 index would be considered diversified, but a bio-tech ETF would not.

-Since some indices, such as the S&P 500 and FTSE 100, are dominated by large company stocks, an index fund may have a high percentage of the fund concentrated in a few large companies.
-This position represents a reduction of diversity and can lead to increased volatility and investment risk for an investor who seeks a diversified fund.

-Some advocate adopting a strategy of investing in every security in the world in proportion to its market capitalization, generally by investing in a collection of ETFs in proportion to their home country market capitalization.
-A global indexing strategy may have lower variance in returns than one based only on home market indexes, because there may be less correlation between the returns of companies operating in different markets than between companies operating in the same market.

-Asset allocation and achieving balance

-Asset allocation is the process of determining the mix of stocks, bonds and other classes of investable assets to match the investor's risk capacity, which includes attitude towards risk, net income, net worth, knowledge about investing concepts, and time horizon.
-Index funds capture asset classes in a low-cost and tax-efficient manner and are used to design balanced portfolios.

-A combination of various index mutual funds or ETFs could be used to implement a full range of investment policies from low to high risk.